 Three lecture hours per week.
 Designed to prepare a student to comprehend college-level reading materials; does not count toward a degree.
 Emphasis is on comprehension and vocabulary improvement skills as well as affective and critical reading skills.
-Required for those students whose ACT reading scores are 20 or below (SAT verbal scores are 420 or below).
-Course must be passed or must be repeated in the spring or fall semester immediately following first attempt.
-Upon completion of REA 099, student must take REA 102.

 101 Tutorial Reading Internship (1-3).